tgeijten/zml/README.md

 # What is ZML?
-ZML is a human-readable file format for storing data.
+ZML is a concise yet human-readable file format for storing data.
 This is what it looks like:

 ```
 example {